iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 In [wallet.rs](../../welcome.md), you can use an account model to [create an account for each user](#multi-account-approach) or [use one account and generate multiple addresses](#single-account-approach), which you can then link to the users in your database.
 The wallet library is as flexible as possible and can back up any of your use cases.

-Since addresses are reusable, they can be mapped to your users in a clear and concise way:

-- Create an account for every user -> `Multi Account` approach.
-- Create one account with many addresses -> `Single account` approach.

 The library supports derivation for multiple accounts from a single seed.
 An account is simply a deterministic identifier from which multiple addresses can be further derived.

 The library also allows consumers to assign a meaningful alias to each account.
+Since addresses are reusable, they can be mapped to your users in a clear and concise way.

 ### Multi-Account Approach